 Sep 9, 2021 JavaScript

-How to trim the file extension from a file name in JavaScript
+How to reverse the order of lines of a text in JavaScript

 Let's define this short function: